In this article:

 Users with the Project Admin role will be able to create Customers, Projects & Tasks.

-Go to Time > Manage to set these up.
+Go to Time > Config to set these up.

 For more information about Projects, Customers & Tasks, take a look at the following article: Customers, Projects & Tasks.